khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 ## The Cause

-As you might have guessed from the title, I eventually tracked the differences down to the current state of the graphics device.
+As you might have guessed from the title of this post, I eventually tracked the differences down to the current state of the graphics device.
 The plotly plots were being created with `ggplotly()`, which uses `grid::convert*()` functions to convert ggplot grid units to the mm/px values used by plotly.

 You can easily replicate the core issue by running the following in RStudio: